telerik/kendo-ui-core/docs/api/javascript/data/hierarchicaldatasource.md

 ### filter `Array|Object`

 The filters which are applied over the data items.
-It applies the filter to all loaded nodes and applies the filter to all loaded nodes and created views from the nodes that match the filter or that have ancestors that match the filter.
+It applies the filter to all loaded nodes and created views from the nodes that match the filter and the ones that have ancestors that match the filter.
 By default, no filter is applied.

 > The data source filters the data items client-side unless the [`serverFiltering`](/api/framework/datasource#configuration-serverFiltering) option is set to `true`.